 Generally speaking, there are two broad categories of electromagnetic frequencies on the spectrum: “Non-Ionizing Radiation” and “Ionizing Radiation.”
 Non-ionizing radiation is mild and thought to be harmless to people, such as getting an MRI or using your phone.
-On the other hand, ionizing radiation, or high-level radiation, is a form of ultraviolet rays from the sun.
+On the other hand, ionizing radiation, or high-level radiation, can cause chemical changes.
 See examples below for further clarification.

 - Microwave ovens

 - Gamma rays

 Overall, there’s not enough solid research out there to prove that EMFs are harmful to human health.
 However, experts tend to have a range of thoughts around the topic and often disagree over its safety.

 A growing number of scientists believe that exposure to non-ionizing radiation over extended periods, we’re talking years, may cause serious health issues, and current scientific studies are substantiating these concerns.
 Think about how often you use your phone and how frequently you carry it near your body.
 It makes sense that there is a concern among experts about this long-term exposure and use.